A Theory of Dichotomous Valuation with Applications to Variable Selection: Endowment Bias

-As a special case, when $\theta=\rho=1$ (i.e., $\eta$ has the uniform distribution on $[0,1]$), then (\ref{eq:binomialBeta}) reduces to the Shapley value $\Psi_i[v]$.
+As a special case, when $\theta=\rho=1$ (i.e., $\eta$ has the uniform distribution in the interval $(0,1)$), then (\ref{eq:binomialBeta}) reduces to the Shapley value $\Psi_i[v]$.
 In light of this fact, using (\ref{eq:adjustBinomialBeta}) with $\theta=\rho=1$, we define the unbiased Shapley value as